conda/ceps/cep-recipe-jinja.md

 > [!NOTE]
 > Default values for the `compiler` function
 >
-> If not further specified, the following values are used as default values:4
+> If not further specified, the following values are used as default values:
 >
 > ```yaml
 > linux: